12th Congressional candidates spar in debate

 Bost has had a slight lead in several polls but the latest poll from The New York Times has him leading Kelly by 9 percentage points.

 In commenting on the economy, Bost said, “What we did with the tax cuts and what we did to expand business growth is (happening) nationwide.”
-He said slow growth in the region is because of the state of Illinois.
+He said slow growth in the region is due to the state of Illinois.

+While Bost and Kelly criticized each other, they did not attack Auxier.

+“I think that’s just fine,” Auxier said.
+“I think things were genuinely civil and possibly more so, since I was here.”

 In a response to a question about college student debt, Bost said there needs to be more vocational training and that the money people are saving because of tax reform ($2,200 for a family of four in Southern Illinois) allows families to save for college.

-Kelly said a national service program makes sense as a way to help students pay for college, but it’s not for everyone.
+Kelly, who is the St. Clair County state’s attorney, said a national service program, as Auxier recommended, makes sense as a way to help students pay for college, but it’s not for everyone.
 He also said there needs to be a change in the “amoral policy” that the federal government “makes a profit off of student loans.”

 “I will vote for speaker for whoever will put Southern Illinois first,” Kelly said.
 He added that Bost is pressured by the GOP to say Pelosi would be speaker again if Democrats regain power in the House of Representatives.
 Kelly previously has said he won’t vote for Pelosi.